ventus-ag/documentation/content/products/compute/virtual-machines.md

 After these steps, the selected Virtual Machine will be publickly available:
 ![](../../../assets/images/vms/21.png?classes=border,shadow)

-Now, if you want again to close the access from Internet this VM, do the following:
+Now, if you want to close the access from Internet to this VM again, do the following:
 - click on the **Actions** icon and select the **Disassociate Floating IP**:
   ![](../../../assets/images/vms/22.png?classes=border,shadow)
 - confirm your action on the next opened *Confirmation window* by clicking on the DISASSOCIATE icon: